 The new Italian budget Law 147 from December 2013 also includes important chapters on renewable energy and energy efficiency regulations.
 The law extends both the 65% tax deduction for energy efficiency measures and the 50% tax deduction for building renovations until the end of 2014.
 From 2015 on, the deductible share of both schemes will gradually decrease to 36%.
 The law also anticipates the revision of the new incentive mechanism for renewable heating systems and energy efficiency measures (Conto Termico).
 In addition, energy authority GSE revised the implementation rules of the Conto Termico programme at the beginning of December 2013, but Italy’s associations complain that the new incentive scheme is still struggling to take off due to excess bureaucracy.

-The new regulations related to the tax credit programmes of the so-called “Legge di stabilità”, Law No. 147, in detail:
+The new regulations related to the tax credit programmes of the so-called “Legge di stabilità”, Law No. 147

 - The deductible share will remain at 65% until 31 December 2014 (for blocks of flats until 30 June 2015).